DaleOnRails/CA-Assignment-MH-kit/README.md

 ![jazzing-up-readme](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/giphy.gif?raw=true)
 ### Summary
 This assignment was a lesson in dealing with fear of failure.
 It's not that i havn't failed in life before because believe me i've done alot of that!
-It's just that becoming a developer is something im extemely passionate about.
-There really isn't much to my program and it may not be technically impressive but i am happy to of achieved everything i aimed for.
+It's just that becoming a developer is something i'm extemely passionate about.

+There really isn't much to my program and it's not technically impressive but i am happy to of achieved everything i aimed for.
 Presentation day really showcased how positve the culture is in our cohort and i feel like were all a little more closer and supportive for it.

 In saying that though i had a ton of fun being set loose with the skills i have learned in the first two weeks at Brisbane Coder Academy thanks to the amazing instructors Jordan and Matt.
 Without a doubt i know i have some way to go until i fully wrap my head around OOP programming, especially when it comes to Unit Test's and modularising my code.

 I attempted some basic unit testing on my prototype source code file, mainly focused on my original hardcoded menu class and case statement function.
-But unfortunately due to removing these features in later stages of development these test-cases became obsolete.
+Unfortunately due to removing these features in later stages of development these test-cases became obsolete.
 After that i just couldn't find the time to apply new unit tests to my final source code.
 I'm sure i could have met the requirements of these practices (modularising and unit-testing) but as with alot of my cohort peers, time was the worst enemy.

 That's OK!
-One of the best things Coder Academy has taught me and my peers is growth mindset.
+One of the best things Coder Academy has taught the class is growth mindset.
 I welcome any chance to improve my code and im sure there is a way i can improve my time management skills and still get some kind of sleep in the process of future projects.
 I gave this assignment all the effort i could possibly give in the timeframe that was set and to me that's all that matters.

 I'll definitely be making sure i put in some intense hours on codewars so i can return to github with better projects soon.